 \section{Decomposition of a divergence-free pie\-ce\-wise polynomial with an elementwise orthogonality into local divergence-free contributions}

-Let $q \geq 0$ be a fixed integer and recall the notation of Section~\ref{sec_not}; namely, $\RTproj{q}$ is the canonical elementwise $q$-degree Raviart--Thomas interpolate from~\eqref{eq_RT_proj} and $\ls$ means smaller or equal to up to a constant only depending on the mesh shape-regularity parameter $\kappa_\Th$.
+Let $q \geq 0$ be a fixed integer and recall the notation of Section~\ref{sec_not}; namely, $\RTproj{q}$ is the canonical $q$-degree Raviart--Thomas interpolate \cye{on the given mesh element $\elm \in \Th$} from~\eqref{eq_RT_proj}\cye{,} and $\ls$ means smaller or equal to up to a constant only depending on the mesh shape-regularity parameter $\kappa_\Th$.
 The following result is of independent interest:

-\bt[Decomposition of a divergence-free Raviart--Thomas piecewise polynomial with an elementwise orthogonality constraint into local divergence-free contributions] Let \be \bdl_h \in \RT_q(\Th) \cap \HdvN \quad \text{ with } \quad \Dv \bdl_h = 0 \ee be a divergence-free $q$-degree Raviart--Thomas piecewise polynomial that is elementwise orthogonal to vector-valued constants, \be (\bdl_h, \tr_h)_\elm = 0 \quad \forall \tr_h \in [\PP_0(\elm)]^3, \, \forall \elm \in \Th. \ee Then there exists a unique solution to the $\qq$-degree Raviart--Thomas elementwise minimizations, $\qq = q$ or $\qq = q + 1$, \be \tda|_\elm \eq \arg \min_{\substack{ \tv_h \in \RT_{\qq}(\elm) \\ \Dv \tv_h= 0 \\ \tv_h \scp \tn_{\elm} = \RTproj{\qq}(\psia \bdl_h) \scp \tn_{\elm} \, \text{ on } \pt \elm }} \norm{\tv_h - \RTproj{\qq}(\psia \bdl_h)}_\elm^2 \ee for all tetrahedra $\elm \in \Th$ and all vertices $\ver \in \VK$.
-This yields patchwise divergence-free contributions \be \tda \in \RT_{\qq}(\Ta) \cap \Hdva \quad \text{ with } \quad \Dv \tda= 0 \qquad \forall \ver \in \Vh, \ee decomposing $\bdl_h$ as \be \bdl_h = \suma \tda. \ee Moreover, for all tetrahedra $\elm \in \Th$ and all vertices $\ver \in \VK$, there hold the local stability estimates \bse \ba \norm{\tda - \RTproj{\qq}(\psia \bdl_h)}_\elm & \ls \norm{\bdl_h}_\elm, \\ \norm{\tda}_\elm & \ls_{\qq} \norm{\bdl_h}_\elm, \ea \ese where $\ls_{\qq}$ means $\ls$ for $\qq = q + 1$ and up to a constant only depending on the mesh shape-regularity parameter $\kappa_\Th$ and the degree $q$ when $\qq = q$. \et
+\bt[Decomposition of a divergence-free Raviart--Thomas piecewise polynomial with an elementwise orthogonality constraint into local divergence-free contributions] Let \be \bdl_h \in \RT_q(\Th) \cap \HdvN \quad \text{ with } \quad \Dv \bdl_h = 0 \ee be a divergence-free $q$-degree Raviart--Thomas piecewise polynomial that is elementwise orthogonal to vector-valued constants, \be (\bdl_h, \tr_h)_\elm = 0 \quad \forall \tr_h \in [\PP_0(\elm)]^3, \, \forall \elm \in \Th. \ee Then there exists a unique solution to the $\qq$-degree Raviart--Thomas elementwise minimizations, $\qq = q$ or $\qq = q + 1$, \be \tda|_\elm \eq \arg \min_{\substack{ \tv_h \in \RT_{\qq}(\elm) \\ \Dv \tv_h= 0 \\ \tv_h \scp \tn_{\elm} = \RTproj{\qq}(\cye{(}\psia \bdl_h\cye{)|_\elm}) \scp \tn_{\elm} \, \text{ on } \pt \elm }} \norm{\tv_h - \RTproj{\qq}(\cye{(}\psia \bdl_h\cye{)|_\elm})}_\elm^2 \ee for all tetrahedra $\elm \in \Th$ and all vertices $\ver \in \VK$.
+This yields patchwise divergence-free contributions \be \tda \in \RT_{\qq}(\Ta) \cap \Hdva \quad \text{ with } \quad \Dv \tda= 0 \qquad \forall \ver \in \Vh, \ee decomposing $\bdl_h$ as \be \bdl_h = \suma \tda. \ee Moreover, for all tetrahedra $\elm \in \Th$ and all vertices $\ver \in \VK$, there hold the local stability estimates \bse \ba \norm{\tda - \RTproj{\qq}(\cye{(}\psia \bdl_h\cye{)|_\elm})}_\elm & \ls \norm{\bdl_h}_\elm, \\ \norm{\tda}_\elm & \ls_{\qq} \norm{\bdl_h}_\elm, \ea \ese where $\ls_{\qq}$ means $\ls$ for $\qq = q + 1$ and up to a constant only depending on the mesh shape-regularity parameter $\kappa_\Th$ and the degree $q$ when $\qq = q$. \et